dramamine/lightdream-scripts/README.md

   * In Resolume, Relocate Files
   * Open new file in Resolume (so that it's the last loaded)
   * Confirm the Advanced Output looks good
+  * Confirm audio input is "IN 1-2 (BEHRINGER...)"
+  * Confirm Layer 3 - TDSyphonSpoutOut is active on start
+  * Confirm Layer 5 - Kaleidoscope is active on start
+    - if not, edit layer - play first clip on load
+    - and set clip to Persistent
 - TouchDesigner
   * Confirm the udp packet IPs and the Resolume OSC ip & port
 - USC